tarnan3751/Finance-Tracker/README.md

 # flutter_finance_tracker

-A baisc web app that tracks the values and descriptions of transactions.
+A basic web app that tracks the values and descriptions of incoming and outgoing transactions in a total balance.

 Only main.dart file modified.